pgudadhe/AXI_TLM_Power_Model/README.md

 ## Power Data Analysis:
 I ran multiple experiments on this model collecting data by varying these knobs individually or together.
 Based on the data I collected, this is the PnP analysis I observed.

+[Power Data Analysis is WIP.
+I will post the graphs here shortly after consulting somebody with deeper knowledge on this topic.]

 ### References:

 [https://github.com/UoS-EEC/fused](https://github.com/UoS-EEC/fused)